adriendulong/bounty-dapp/README.md

 In order to work, you must have Metamask installed in your browser, and have it connected to your Ganache local Ethereum blockchain.

 ## Testnet deployment infos
+The smart contract has been deployed on the Rinkeby test network.
+All the infos about the contract address and the transaction hash of the deployment can be found in the file `deployed_addresses.txt`.
+I had some issue verifying the code on Ethers

 ## Remote server
+The dapp is available at this url: https://bounty-dapp-5ieh8wdy2.now.sh/ Please use Metamask and the Rinkeby test network in order to access the app.

 ## Libraries or EthPM packages used
 ### SafeMath (from OpenZeppeling)